Metamorphs96/cadd/README.md

 # cadd
 Experiments with CADD Systems.
-In particular experiments with AutoCAD LT command scripts Alone examples of using IntelliCAD Lisp and COM automation IntelliCAD Lisp typically requires little change to run in AutoLISP The ActiveX/COM/.Net Object models are not the same and significant amount of modification is needed to convert to run in AutoCAD.
+In particular experiments with AutoCAD LT command scripts.
+Along with examples of using IntelliCAD Lisp and COM automation.
+IntelliCAD Lisp typically requires little change to run in AutoLISP.
+The ActiveX/COM/.Net Object models are not the same and significant amount of modification is needed to convert to run in AutoCAD.

 # Automation, Drawing Creation